MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- essentially just connect your data center directly to AWS
 - not traversing internet at all
 - useful for high throughput workloads (i.e. a lot of network traffic) or need a stable and reliable secure connection
+- A link aggregation group (LAG) is a logical interface that uses the Link Aggregation Control Protocol (LACP) to aggregate multiple connections at a single AWS Direct Connect endpoint, treating them as a single, managed connection
 - see [Jayendra's blog](https://jayendrapatil.com/aws-direct-connect-dx/) for more details
 ![dx](pic/dx.png)
 ![set_dx](pic/Set_dx.png)